 Guided horseback rides are available to the public in summer at two horseback riding stables (Cedar Grove & Grant Grove) operated under a concession permit in the Sequoia & Kings Canyon National Parks.
 Riding the trails by horse gives visitors a unique perspective on the stunning scenery of the national parks.
-All that horsepower enables you to cover far more ground, and there’s the bonus of kinship with a trusty Sierra steed.
+All that horsepower enables you to cover far more ground with the kinship of a trusty Sierra steed.

 Although people may not think “fitness” when they consider taking the reins, a day in the saddle will kick you in the rear.
-While it may look like the horse is doing all the work.
-As a rider it takes balance, strong legs and a stable core to stay upright.
-So, hop on a horse this summer and truly feel the air, smell the foliage and see the High Sierra’s beauty in a unique way.
+It may look like the horse is doing all the work.
+But as a rider, it takes balance, strong legs, and a stable core to stay upright.
+So, hop on a horse this summer and truly feel the air, smell the foliage, and see the High Sierra’s beauty in a unique way.